material-components/material-components-web/packages/mdc-data-table/README.md

 # Data Table

-Data tables display sets of data.
+Data tables display information in a grid-like format of rows and columns.
+They organize information in a way that's easy to scan, so that users can look for patterns and insights.

 ## Design & API Documentation